Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-1-Items.md

 As you can see, the lightning bolt should spawn 10 blocks in front of you - the player.

-Custom Enchantment Effects
+# Custom Enchantment Effects
 Starting from version 1.21, custom enchantments in Minecraft use a "data-driven" approach.
 This makes it easier to add simple enchantments, like increasing attack damage, but more challenging to create complex ones.
 The process involves breaking down enchantments into effect components.

 An effect component contains the code that defines the special effects of an enchantment.
 Minecraft supports various default effects, such as item damage, knockback, and experience.

-TIP

 Be sure to check if the default Minecraft effects satisfy your needs by visiting the Minecraft Wiki's Enchantment Effect Components page.
 This guide assumes you understand how to configure "simple" data-driven enchantments and focuses on creating custom enchantment effects that aren't supported by default.

-Custom Enchantment Effects
 Start by creating an enchantment folder, and within it, create an effect folder.
 Within that, we'll create the LightningEnchantmentEffect record.

 Next, we can create a constructor and override the EnchantmentEntityEffect interface methods.
 We'll also create a CODEC variable to encode and decode our effect; you can read more about Codecs here.

-The bulk of our code will go into the apply() event, which is called when the criteria for your enchantment to work is met.
+The bulk of our code will go into the ```apply()``` event, which is called when the criteria for your enchantment to work is met.
 We'll later configure this Effect to be called when an entity is hit, but for now, let's write simple code to strike the target with lightning.

 ```java
 public record LightningEnchantmentEffect(EnchantmentLevelBasedValue amount) implements EnchantmentEntityEffect {